Perfect Rice Every Time: The Ultimate Guide to Cooking Rice

 In this guide, I'm going to share all my tips, tricks, and secrets to help you achieve rice-cooking nirvana.
 We'll cover everything from the basics to advanced techniques, so whether you're a complete beginner or a seasoned cook, there's something for everyone.

-(Part 1) The Rice Ratio: The Foundation of Success
+(Part 1) The rice ratio: The Foundation of Success

 Let's face it, the foundation of any good rice dish is the perfect ratio of rice to water.
 Think of it as the secret ingredient that unlocks the potential of your rice.
 Get it wrong, and you're doomed to a mushy or dry disaster.
 Get it right, and you'll be rewarded with fluffy, perfectly cooked grains that sing with flavour.